Aniket-Pradhan/2019-flock-neurofedora/README.rst

-20181206 NeuroFedora
+20190723 NeuroFedora
 ---------------------

-These are my slides for my seminar on NeuroFedora_ at the UH Biocomputation Group's weekly seminar.
+These are the slides for our talk on NeuroFedora_ at Flock 2019.

 License
 ========